wechaty/wechaty/README.md

 ## Voice of the Developer

+> I ... fall in love with it.
+It’s really easy to get started to make your own wechatbot. [link](http://blog.chatie.io/2017/05/25/use-interval-in-wechaty.html)
+> -- @kungfu-software, Founder of Kungfu Software

 > "Wechaty is a great solution, I believe there would be much more users recognize it." [link](https://github.com/chatie/wechaty/pull/310#issuecomment-285574472)
 > -- @Gcaufy, Tencent